hidglobal/digitalpersona-sample-angularjs/docs/configure.md

 ## SSL/TLS Certificate

 The sample server must use HTTPS, so make sure you have a valid SSL/TLS certificate matching the sample server DNS name.

 **The certificate must be signed by a Certificate Authority which is trusted both by your sample server machine and by your client's machines.**
 Avoid using self-signed certificates!

->If you use a private CA (e.g. your ActiveDirectory CA), make sure all participants (server and clients) are either joined the AD domain or have the public key of the Root CA certificate manually imported into their `Trusted Roots` stores.
+>If you use a private CA (e.g. your ActiveDirectory CA), make sure all participants (server and clients) are either joined to the AD domain or have the public key of the Root CA certificate manually imported into their `Trusted Roots` stores.

-Import a private key of your SSL/TLS certificate into a password-protected PFX file, copy the file into the `./certificates` folder of the sample and make sure the sample server config has the path and password to the PFX file configured:
+Import a private key of your SSL/TLS certificate into a password-protected PFX file, copy the file into the *./certificates* folder of the sample and make sure the sample server config file *./server/config.js* has the path and password to the PFX file configured.

-./server/config.js:
----
 ```js
 module.exports = {
     site: {